 Try to reduce scratching whenever possible.
 You could try gently rubbing your skin with your fingers instead.
 If your baby has atopic eczema, anti-scratch mittens may stop them scratching their skin.

 Keep your nails short and clean to minimise damage to the skin from unintentional scratching.
 Keep your skin covered with light clothing to reduce damage from habitual scratching.

-Your GP will work with you to establish what might trigger the eczema flare-ups, although it may get better or worse for no obvious reason.
+Your pharmacist will work with you to establish what might trigger the eczema flare-ups, although it may get better or worse for no obvious reason.

 Once you know your triggers, you can try to avoid them.
 For example:

 - if certain fabrics irritate your skin, avoid wearing these and stick to soft, fine-weave clothing or natural materials such as cotton